Skateside/ariajs/docs/types.md

 ## Float Type

 The float type will coerce any given value into a number, it will also return a number.
-If the value being set isn't numeric, the attribute will be remove.
+If the value being set isn't numeric, the attribute will be removed.
 If the attribute isn't set, 0 is returned.

 Here are the properties that use the float type: